Day of surprises 1 finds parents are often in for the unexpected.

 Taking in a deep breath, Janet rejoiced.
 She was going home.
 They circled once around Shafton and were soon taxiing towards the airport buildings.
 Taking her time, relishing the first opportunity to relax after the long stressful months at J,T&H, she hired a small car and meandered up the familiar road, a steep climb up to their village, High Whytten.
 Sighing, she realised what a relief it was to be far from the City of Gold, and even from Santie.

 Women in love may not be a subject to your fancy; it wasn't one that I'd have read about until a profound dream changed everything.
-This books is, amongst other things, Bernard Preston's journey of inquiry into the forbidden subject.
+This book is, amongst other things, Bernard Preston's journey of inquiry into the forbidden subject.

 That's odd for a happily married, straight man, you may be thinking; it's true.